ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-4.md

 we have fixed a bug.
 Sweet!

-The tree with the addition of `errorf` and updates to `xalloc` and other functions can be found [here](https://git.sr.ht/~ashn/cdoc/commit/2e146e2c60b2008efe50f7a6f9827180064ff1e5).
+The updated source code with `errorf` and the `parse_section` bug-fix can be found [here](https://git.sr.ht/~ashn/cdoc/commit/2e146e2c60b2008efe50f7a6f9827180064ff1e5).

 ## Wrapping Up
-Okay I think the addition of two utility functions and a bug fix is enough for this blog post.
+I think the addition of two utility functions and a bug-fix is enough for this blog post.
-I think that we have accomplished more than enough for this "nice little break" blog post, so for now we will call it a day.
+We have accomplished plenty for this "nice little break" blog post, so for now I say we call it a day.
 There is certainly more that can be improved, but perhaps we will leave that for another time.
-In the next post we will add associated source code for certain `cdoc` tags to our generated HTML output.
+In the next post we will improve our documentation output for certain C constructs by adding their associated source code to the generated HTML.
 I hope to see you then!

 ## Footnotes